 What will Europe look like in 2040?
 How will we travel, how will our society be organised, how will our schools function and what kind of jobs will people have?
 These are just some of the questions we have been asking Europeans to reflect on as part of the #OurFutures project launched by the EU Policy Lab.
 Through it, we collectEU citizens' images through a narrative inquiry method.

-We recently did this in Greece, in close collaboration with foresight experts in the Greek government by reaching out to Greek citizens to gain insights into how people in this part of Europe would like the future to look like.
+We recently did this in Greece, in close collaboration with in the Greek government by reaching out to Greek citizens to gain insights into how people in this part of Europe would like the future to look like.

 We have spoken to Epaminondas Christophilopoulos (UNESCO chair on Futures research at the Foundation for Research and Technology) and Vivian Efthimiopoulou (communication expert), focusing on some of their findings which demonstrate the value of citizen-generated future images for developing people-centric policies at both national and EU level.